nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the command "rate id/1 r/3".

 Step 2.
-The user input is parsed by `RateCommandParser` which creates an `RateCommand` object.
+The method `LogicManager#execute` is called on the user input, prompting for `RateCommandParser` to parse the user input and create the `RateCommand` object.

 Step 3.
 The `execute` method of `RateCommand` is then called on the object.